multipolygon/esphome-for-watchy/README.md

 1. Find new icons over at [Pictogrammers Material Design Icons](https://pictogrammers.com/library/mdi/)
 1. Click on the icon and copy the name like this `mdiAbacus` from the code like this `import { mdiAbacus } from '@mdi/js';`
 1. Paste the new icon name under the `fonts:` section of `watchy.yaml` with a leading `$`, eg `$mdiAbacus`
-1. Then run `node generate-mdi.js` to make the icon available in CPP and YAML files
+1. Then run `cd utils && node generate-mdi.js` to make the icon available in CPP and YAML files
 1. Or, alternatively, manually add the new icon to `mdi.yaml` and `mdi.h`

 ### Install ESPHome compiler tool on Mac OSX